 Rating: 4/5 · Best buy

 100% Glera from hillside sites.
-On the nose: green apple, jasmine, white tea, a mineral thread that’s completely absent in the other two.
-The perlage is exceptional — tiny, persistent bubbles that give the wine an almost creamy texture.
-On the palate it’s precise and balanced, with a long mineral finish that makes you pause.
+Green apple, jasmine, and white tea sit alongside a mineral thread that’s completely absent in the other two.
+The perlage stands out, with tiny, persistent bubbles that give the wine an almost creamy texture.
+On the palate it stays precise and balanced, closing on a long mineral finish that makes you pause.

 At €28 you’re close to entry-level Champagne territory.
 This holds its own.